 Friends of Simon

 Universities in Canada are associated with teaching and research, but they also have a great capacity for service to their communities.
-Friends of Simon, an award-winning SFU Faculty of Education initiative, brings together an attitude of inquiry, our instructional knowledge, and our students, in order to provide literacy tutoring for school-aged children and youth.
+Friends of Simon, an award-winning SFU Faculty of Education initiative, brings together an attitude of inquiry, our instructional knowledge, and our students, in order to provide afterschool programs for children and youth in the public education system.

 Friends Of Simon Field Trip 2019